Effective Date: July 11, 2023

-We will only collect, use, maintain and share your information in a manner allowed by applicable law.
+We will collect, use, maintain and share your information as allowed by applicable law.

 Information Provided by Schools and Districts and Educators

-Schools and Districts that use the Services provide certain information about their students (“Students”), parents or guardians of Students, and teachers, counselors and administrators (“Educators”) to create accounts.
-Educators, Students, parents or guardians of a Student, or authorized administrator of a School account, and School each is a “User” and are collectively referred to herein “Users.”
+Schools and Districts that use the Services provide certain information about their students (“Students”), Parents, and teachers, counselors and administrators (“Educators”) to create accounts.

 Schools and Districts may provide the following Student Personal Information: